Armageddon (1997) / Action-Fantasy

 Cast: Andy Lau, Michelle Reis, Kim Penn, Anthony Wong

-With all of the shoot-em-up ballets of bullets that have been so popular in the John Woo era of Hong Kong cinema, director Gordon Chan has been refreshing in that he has taken the opposite route from his peers and gone for more realism in gunfights.
-Curiously, ARMAGEDDON is a very un-Chan-like film, not because it doesn't strive for realism, but because it deals with very unrealistic elements like religious doctrines, resurrection, and other mythologies as its premise.
-Nevertheless, it's quite a premise, and if ARMAGEDDON could have delivered this without the unnecessary fighting every 20 minutes, it would have been a Hell of a lot better.
+With all of the shoot-em-up ballets of bullets that have been so popular in the John Woo era of Hong Kong cinema, director Gordon Chan (Thunderbolt, Fist of Legend) as been refreshing in that he has taken the opposite route from his peers and gone for more realism in gunfights.
+Curiously, Armageddon is a very un-Chan-like film, not because it doesn't strive for realism, but because it deals with very unrealistic elements like religious doctrines, resurrection, and other mythologies as its premise.
+Nevertheless, it's quite a premise, and if Armageddon could have delivered this without the unnecessary fighting every 20 minutes, it would have been a Hell of a lot better.

-While I'm in love with Chan's more realistic approach, had he gone the route of the similar American film CONTACT, the improbability pill would have been a little easier to swallow.
-ARMAGEDDON is still engrossing enough as entertainment, mostly because the themes are so resonant and the script develops the mystery nicely.
-The casting is quite good, with Lau giving an atypically subdued performance (although typical for Chan protagonists) and Anthony Wong with another great character portrayal as Lau's friend and protector, and some touching side stories involving love and friendship shore up the emotional elements well.
+While I'm in love with Chan's more realistic approach, had he gone the route of the similar American film Contact, the improbability pill would have been a little easier to swallow.
+Armageddon is still engrossing enough as entertainment, mostly because the themes are so resonant and the script develops the mystery nicely.
+The casting is quite good, with Lau giving an atypically subdued performance (although typical for Chan protagonists) and Anthony Wong (Organized Crime & Triad Bureau) with another great character portrayal as Lau's friend and protector, and some touching side stories involving love and friendship shore up the emotional elements well.

 Plus, it's better than the American film of the same name./font>